KzFactorios/FavoriteTagTeleport/notes/spec_sheet.md

 - this project will be debugged in vscode

-- if it is not possible to teleport, the reason should be sohwn in the chat log
+- if it is not possible to teleport, the reason should be shown in the chat log

 ## mod settings
 - we should have settings - per-player